ahmed-abdulmoniem/air-quality/README.md

 This repository integrates with [IQAir](https://www.iqair.com/) to read the air quality index of any area using a GPS coordinate as well as specifically providing a continuous sampling of the air quality in Paris and saving that information into a database.

-The repository is using the following main technologies / packages: Nodejs / Nestjs / Typescript / MySQL / TypeORM / Jest / Supertest
+The repository is using the following main technologies / packages / Tools:
+- Nodejs
+- Nestjs
+- Typescript
+- MySQL
+- TypeORM
+- Jest
+- Supertest

 ## Prerequisites